ZXKUQYB/nd002-project1/README.md

 ### Additional Information

-There are also two supplemental document files provided in this repo for your information.
-While the PDF file is a summary report of the project, the HTML file is simply a soft copy of the Jupyter notebook file created by using [nbconvert](https://nbconvert.readthedocs.io), and there are some ways for you to [preview its contents](https://stackoverflow.com/questions/8446218/how-to-see-an-html-page-on-github-as-a-normal-rendered-html-page-to-see-preview) online at ease if you want.
+There are also two supplemental document files provided in this repo for your information, in case you want to see the results directly without running program code.
+While the PDF file is a summary report of the project itself, the HTML file is simply a soft copy of the Jupyter notebook file created by using [nbconvert](https://nbconvert.readthedocs.io), and there are some ways for you to [preview its contents online](https://stackoverflow.com/questions/8446218/how-to-see-an-html-page-on-github-as-a-normal-rendered-html-page-to-see-preview) at ease if you want.

 ### License